JinJinHrb/forever-ssh-deploy/README.md

 ## Example Usage

-There is an example in [examples](examples/) folder.
+There are two example in [examples](examples/) folder.
+One is for SFTP certification with private key and another is for password.
-Five mandatory fields for argument is: author, srcFolderPath, destFolderPath, privateKeyPath, host, username
+Five mandatory fields for argument is: author, srcFolderPath, destFolderPath, privateKeyPath | password, host, username Optional field: port

 ```javascript
 const Deploy = require('forever-ssh-deploy');